madgik/mip-algorithms/README.md

 <li><code>other</code> (For any other reason use this type.)</li>
 </ol>
 </li>
 <li><code>columnValuesSQLType</code> (String) If type is column or formula then this is required.
 Specifies the possible types that the column can have.
 Allowed types 'text, integer, real'.
-They could be more than one in combination with a comma. </li>
+They could be more than one in combination with a comma.
+Empty string means that there is no constraint. </li>
-<li><code>columnValuesCategorical</code> (String) If type is column or formula then this is required.
+<li><code>columnValuesIsCategorical</code> (String) If type is column or formula then this is required.
 Specifies the categorical type that the column can have.
-Allowed types 'false,true'.
-They could be more than one in combination with a comma. </li>
+Allowed types 'true','false'.
+Empty string means that there is no constraint. </li>
+<li><code>columnValuesNumOfEnumerations</code> (String) If type is column or formula then this is required.
+Specifies the number of enumerations that the column can have.
+Example of possible values '1','2'.
+Empty string means that there is no constraint. </li>
 <li><code>value</code> (String) It is used as an example value. </li>
 <li><code>valueNotBlank</code> (Boolean) Defines if the value can be blank.</li>
 <li><code>valueMultiple</code> (Boolean) Defines if the parameter can have multiple values. </li>